mroonga/homebrew-mroonga/README.md

-The homebrew formula for mroonga
+The Homebrew formula for mroonga
 ================================

-Type the following command to install mroonga by homebrew:
+Type the following command to install mroonga by Homebrew:

     % brew install https://raw.github.com/mroonga/homebrew/master/mroonga.rb --use-homebrew-mysql

-If you want to use this formula with MySQL built by yourself instead of MySQL installed by homebrew:
+If you want to use this formula with MySQL built by yourself instead of MySQL installed by Homebrew:

     % curl -O http://ftp.jaist.ac.jp/pub/mysql/Downloads/MySQL-5.5/mysql-5.5.24.tar.gz
     % tar xvzf mysql-5.5.24.tar.gz